moosetechnology/moosetechnology.github.io/_drafts/2024-04-01-transformation-first.md

 Metacello new
     baseline: 'MoTion';
     repository: 'github://AlessHosry/MoTion:main';
-    load
+    load: 'MoTion-Moose'
 ```
-You will have to then load the `MoTion-Moose` package using Iceberg.

 # Querying the model

-Finally done with explainations and setup! :smile:
+Finally done with explanations and setup! :smile:
 Let us start by creating a class with a `model` instance variable, accessors, and add a class side initializer method for ease of use:

 !["Creating our class"](/img/posts/2024-04-01-transformation-first/creating-class.PNG)